devansh-ramen/RMISimpleBankSystem/README.md

 RMISimpleBankSystem

-To run Java RMI server/client on ubuntu/linux, run the following on terminal:
+To run Java RMI server/client on ubuntu, run the following commands on terminal:

 cd '/directory'